Abraham Lincoln High School (Des Moines, Iowa): Curriculum

-The school is on a system of "block" scheduling, which shortens the number of classes per day to four; however, each class is significantly longer than in years past.
-Each student is required to take eight classes with four on each day on an alternating schedule (referred to as "A" and "B" days).
-The school district requires students to take a number of core academic courses, including Social Studies, English, Mathematics, Science, Art, and Physical Education.
-The amount of academic credit needed to satisfy graduation requirements is determined by the school district.
-Many students also attend Central Academy and Central Campus in downtown Des Moines in order to acquire college credit and technical proficiency.
+Each student is required to take eight classes.
+The school district requires students to take several core academic courses, including Social Studies, English, Mathematics, Science, Art, and Physical Education.
+The school district determines the amount of academic credit needed to satisfy graduation requirements.
+Many students also attend Central Academy and Central Campus in downtown Des Moines to acquire college credit and technical proficiency.

-All students are required by the district to enroll in four subject courses and a Physical Education course.
-However, the school compels lower-class students to schedule a full day of classes, in order to ensure satisfaction with district graduation requirements.
-Juniors and seniors have the option of having an "open period" during the first or last period of the school day.
-Seniors may have open periods during any period.
-However, juniors require parental permission to have an open period.
+The district requires all students to enroll in four subject courses and a Physical Education course.
+However, the school compels lower-class students to schedule a full day of classes, to ensure satisfaction with district graduation requirements.
+Sophomores and Seniors have a “directed study” where they must stay in a class where they study and finish class work while Freshmen and Juniors have an “open period” when they may leave the school and don't have an assigned classroom, this is scheduled one class period of each school day.

 The district requires four years of Physical Education.
 Freshmen and sophomores usually take their PE courses at the school.
-Juniors and seniors have the option of taking alternative PE programs, including a bowling class that requires students to commute to a nearby bowling alley.
-In compliance with state law, students with a full academic schedule can be made exempt from all PE requirements for that year, or allowed to perform self-study PE.
+Juniors and seniors can take alternative PE programs, including a bowling class that requires students to commute to a nearby bowling alley.
+In compliance with state law, students with a full academic schedule can be exempted from all year's PE requirements or allowed to perform self-study PE.